-Description of necessary first aid measures

-Eye contact : Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
+Description of necessary first aid measures Eye contact : Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Continue to rinse for at least 10 minutes.
 Get medical attention if irritation occurs.

-Remove victim to fresh air and keep at rest in a position comfortable for breathing.
-If Inhalation not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
+Inhalation Remove victim to fresh air and keep at rest in a position comfortable for breathing.
+If ŝ, not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 Get medical attention if adverse health effects persist or are severe.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.
 In case of inhalation of decomposition products in a fire, symptoms may be delayed.
 The exposed person may need to be kept under medical surveillance for 48 hours.
 Skin contact : Flush contaminated skin with plenty of water.
 Remove contaminated clothing and shoes.
 Get medical attention if symptoms occur.
 Wash clothing before reuse.
-Clean shoes thoroughly before reuse.

-: As this product is a gas, refer to the inhalation section.
-Ingestion be delayed following exposure.
+Clean shoes thoroughly before reuse. : As this product is a gas, refer to the inhalation section.
+Ingestion

+Most important symptoms/effects, acute and delayed

+Potential acute health effects

 Eye contact : Contact with rapidly expanding gas may cause burns or frostbite.
 Inhalation : Exposure to decomposition products may cause a health hazard.
-Serious effects may
+Serious effects may be delayed following exposure.
 Skin contact : Contact with rapidly expanding gas may cause burns or frostbite.
 Frostbite : Try to warm up the frozen tissues and seek medical attention.
 Ingestion : As this product is a gas, refer to the inhalation section.

-Over-exposure signs/symptoms

-Eye contact : No specific data.
+Over-exposure signs/ /symptoms Eye contact : No specific data.
 Inhalation : No specific data.
 Skin contact : No specific data.
 Ingestion : No specific data.

+'''

-Date of issue/Date of revision 2/11 : 1/23/2015.
-Date of previous issue : No previous validation.
-Version : 0.01
+Date of issue/Date of revision

+'''
-Indication of immediate medical attention and special treatment needed, if necessary

-Notes to physician

-: In case of inhalation of decomposition products in a fire, symptoms may be delayed.
+Indication of immediate me dical attention and special treatment needed, if necessary Notes to physician In case of inhalation of decomposition products in a fire, symptoms may be delayed.
 The exposed person may need to be kept under medical surveillance for 48 hours.

-Specific treatments

-: No specific treatment.

-Protection of first-aiders

-: No action shall be taken involving any personal risk or without suitable training.
+Specific treatments : No specific treatment.
+Protection of first-aiders : No action shall be taken involving any personal risk or without suitable training.
 It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.